Klingen (magazine): History and profile

 Major contributors of Klingen included Otto Gelsted, Emil Bønnelycke, Poul Henningsen and Sophus Danneskjold-Samsøe.
 Klingen ceased publication in November 1920 after producing a total of thirty-six issues.
 In 1942 an anniversary issue was published.
+Klingen was one of the magazines which inspired the Danish arts magazine Helhesten.

 Several issues of Klingen were digitized by the Royal Library of Denmark in 1996.
 All issues, including the 1942 anniversary issue, of the magazine are also archived under the Blue Mountain Project of Princeton University.